EOSgithub/linked-blog-starter-md/The Eighth Configuration.md

 "A simple binding," the philosopher said calmly.
 "They'll recover once we've finished our business."

 Vallus studied him with growing intensity.
 "You're not from the Academy.
-Where did you learn to weave spells like this?"
+Where did you learn to... "weave" spells like this?"

 "I learned by seeking answers no man should."